wweziza/SAM-dialog/README.md

 It's still work in progress so it only support style 0-2.

 Feel free to open an issue, and contribute are welcomed.

+### Note
+The original event will be called first than the custom event.